Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)

 If your child has reflux-related complications or other medical problems (eg, asthma, pneumonia, poor growth, persistent pain or vomiting, pain or difficulty with swallowing), testing is often needed.
 The type of testing depends upon your child's age and symptoms.
 The following is a brief description of some of the more common tests.

-Upper endoscopy — An upper endoscopy is a test that might be recommended for children who have vomiting or pain or difficulty with swallowing.
+Upper endoscopy — An upper endoscopy is a test that might be recommended for children who have vomiting, pain or difficulty with swallowing.

 A gastroenterologist performs the test, usually in the hospital, after the child is sedated.
 The doctor places a small, flexible tube through the mouth into the esophagus and stomach (figure 1).
 The tube has a light and a camera.
-The doctor can see if there is damage and, if needed, take a sample of tissue (biopsy).
-The test is not painful.
+The doctor can see if there is damage and, usually take a sample of tissue (biopsy).
+The test is not painful, although some children may temporarily have a sore throat following the procedure.
 (See "Patient education: Upper endoscopy (Beyond the Basics)".)

 24-hour esophageal pH study — A 24-hour esophageal pH study (sometimes called a pH probe) can show how frequently reflux occurs, but this information usually is not necessary to begin treatment for GERD.
 This test is usually reserved for children whose diagnosis is unclear after endoscopy or a trial of treatment.
 It may also be useful for children who continue to have reflux symptoms despite treatment.

-The test involves placing a wire through the nose and into the esophagus.
+The test involves placing a thin wire through the nose and into the esophagus.
 The tube is attached to a small device that measures how much stomach acid is reaching the esophagus.
 The wire is left in place for 24 hours.
-The tube does not hurt, although some children will try to pull it out.
+The tube does not hurt, but can be irritating to the back of the throat and some children may try to pull it out.

 While the wire is in place, you will keep a diary of your child's symptoms.
 A doctor will review the diary and pH results to see how frequently acid refluxes and whether there is a relationship between symptoms and reflux.

-Barium swallow — A barium swallow, sometimes called an upper GI series, is a test that might be recommended for children who have forceful vomiting, or difficulty or pain with swallowing.
-A barium swallow is not usually done to confirm whether the child has reflux, but vomiting, pain, or difficulty swallowing can be caused by problems other than GERD, and the barium swallow is used to look for other causes.
+Barium swallow — A barium swallow, sometimes called an upper gastrointestinal series, is a test that might be recommended for children who have forceful vomiting, or difficulty or pain with swallowing.
+A barium swallow is not usually done to confirm whether the child has reflux, but instead is used to evaluate vomiting, pain, or difficulty swallowing that can be caused by structural problems (eg, narrowing of the esophagus).

 Barium is a substance that can be seen easily with X-ray.
 It can be mixed into a liquid that the child swallows.
 After the liquid is swallowed, the barium coats the lining of the esophagus, and a special type of X-ray (fluoroscopy) is used to see the shape and structure of the mouth, esophagus, and stomach.